Hasan Kanykoff

-Hasan Hairetdin Kanykoff (Каныков: Kanykov - Tatar: Xäsän Xäyretdin Qanıyqov (Qanıyq), Хәсән Хәйретдин Каныйков; February 27, 1880 – May 3, 1954) was a Tatar political activist in Finland.
-He also worked as a merchant and among his community was known as someone who helped fellow Tatar tradesmen settle in the country, especially by showing them how business works.
+Hasan Hairetdin Kanykoff (February 27, 1880 – May 3, 1954) was a Tatar political activist in Finland.
+He also worked as a merchant and among his community was known as a kind of leading figure who helped fellow Tatar tradesmen get used to business in their new environment.
+Kanykoff himself moved to Finland in late 1800s.

 Life

-Hasan Kanykoff (Kanıyk), son of Hairetdin was born on February 27, 1880.
+Hasan Kanykoff, son of Hairetdin was born on February 27, 1880.
 He was from Nizhny Novgorod Governorate - a Tatar village named Aktuk.
 Kanykoff came to Finland in 1895.
 He's known to have lived at least in Helsinki, Tampere, Hämeenlinna, and for a while in Sweden.

 Kanykoff, like other Tatars of his generation operated as a merchant.
 Among his fellow tradesmen, he had a kind of leader's position; he demanded everyone to get an official licence for their business on Finnish soil.
 In settling into the country, they also got help from some local university people, who for example helped them with the language and explained them the political situation during the times of Russification of Finland.
 One of these people was a linguist named Heikki Paasonen, who had traveled to Aktuk in late 1800s and collected information on the Mishar Tatars.